leighayanid/leighdinaya.com/content/blogs/add-a-comment-system-to-gridsome-site.md

 featured: true
 ---

 In this blog post, you will learn how to easily add a comment system to your Gridsome static website.
-We will do this using Cusdis, an open-source alternative to Disqus.
+We will do this using Cusdis, an open-source, privacy-friendly alternative to Disqus.

 You will learn how to host your own version of Cusdis to Vercel, use Railway - a software-as-a-service platform similar to that of Heroku to provision a postgres database.
 And add a comment section to a static page.